Tolsa/forest-doc/_includes/rails/fields.md

 <img src="/public/img/smart-field-2.png" alt="Smart field" class="img--retina">

 A Smart Field is a column that displays processed-on-the-fly data.
-It can be as simple as "massaging" attributes to make them human friendly, or more complex and use relationships to display things such as a total of orders for one of your customers or a number of users for a product.
+It can be as simple as concatenating attributes to make them human friendly, or more complex (e.g. total of orders).

 ## Creating a Smart Field